 Note from Diane: We often get asked, how many grants can one grant professional write in a year?
 Or how do you best balance multiple deadlines?
 We are beginning a short series looking at grant professional capacity both from the consultant and employee point of view.
 Have a specific capacity question you want addressed?
-Drop me an email (email@example.com) and we’ll do our best to build it in to the series as it unfolds.
+Drop me an email (firstname.lastname@example.org) and we’ll do our best to build it in to the series as it unfolds.
 Excited about our first post today that comes from Julie Johnson as it comes full circle to her post a few years ago about how she went about establishing her business plan.
-Missed it?
-Read it here.

 As a grant consultant, I’m often advising my clients to realize their organization’s grant strategy and capacity.
 I found that it’s a question I need to ask myself as a consultant too.
 What is the grant capacity of my consultancy?
 How many clients do I have the capacity to serve?
 My business plan answers these questions for me.